 It all ended in 1938 when Hitler marched into Austria.
 Within months Fritz Jaeger, who for years had been a loved and respected Viennese art professor, was sacked from his tenured appointment and his brother Paul, who had been taken to the concentration camp in Dachau, died from the effects of medical experiments.
 Other relatives were taken to and died in the concentration camp at Theresienstadt.
 Emigration was the only option left.

 So young George was sent off that November to the UK, helped by English Quakers.
 Fritz Jaeger managed to get an American visa and left for New York a bit later, where he restarted life as a floor sweeper at Herbert Dubler's, a small Madison Avenue firm importing Sister Hummel’s Christmas cards and figurines from Munich.
 The plan was that his 'Aryan' - therefore, under Nazi rules, officially safe - wife would follow as soon as he had made a footfall and saved enough for ship tickets.
 As it turned out Pearl Harbor intervened, war broke out, and Emma never made it to the ship in Lisbon which was to have taken her to the US.
-She spent seven long war years in Vienna under very difficult conditions and came to America only after the war.
+She spent the long war years in Vienna under very difficult conditions and came to America only after the war.

 Pearl Harbor's other effect was that it put an end to importing Sister Hummel’s products, since America was now at war with Germany.
 As this sank in at Herbert Dubler’s, Fritz, now Frederick or Fred, leaned his broom against the wall and announced that he could do anything Sister Hummel did.
 He was promptly promoted from floor sweeper to Art Director and built the business into a real success, incidentally changing the tone of America's greeting card industry by giving Christmas cards a distinctly warmer, more Austrian tone.